This is part two of the five-part series on Customer Data and an excerpt from The Amplitude Guide to Behavioral Data & Event Tracking.

 It’s good to bear in mind that event data has many other use cases and that it also serves as the foundation for all kinds of automation.

-Now that the context has been set, see how event data looks inside of a product analytics platform or review our previous guide in this series.
+Now that the context has been set, read The Amplitude Guide to Behavioral Data & Event Trackingor see how event data looks inside of a product analytics platform.